 In 2022, Campbell opened its satellite location, Olive’s Porch, in a nearby town, partially to offset its reputation as a mecca for experience-seeking tourists.
 The in-town location offers shorter, less expensive classes that working people can attend—and afford.
 It also serves as a sort of “front door” for those interested in working at the folk school who may not be sure how they would fit in.
 “We realized we needed to go to them, instead of always expecting them to come to us,” says Jackson.

 Today, Campbell employs a full-time staff of 50, and hundreds more as contract instructors, seasonal kitchen workers, and support staff.
 The school estimates it has reached hundreds more potential attendees through online platforms than it ever could have through its traditional marketing efforts.
 And the updated programming offers participants a larger variety of mix-and-match options for discovering new skills and experiences, regardless of location.

 By embedding themselves in their local economies, and stepping into the brave new world of online learning, it seems that folk schools can not only survive, but thrive—both as centers for preserving and passing on traditional crafts, and as sustainable economic hubs.

 “You either grow your future or you don’t.” says North School’s Greg Wright.
 “We’re not trying to retreat into craft, but have it influence and shape a better tomorrow.”

 Resource Guide to U.S. Folk Schools

-For more information, and suggestions on where to take classes and workshops, see Craftsmanship Quarterly‘s newly updated Resource Guide to U.S. Folk Schools.
+For more information, and suggestions on where to take classes and workshops, see Craftsmanship Magazine‘s newly updated Resource Guide to U.S. Folk Schools.